knaepp/M32VersionWidget/README.md

 ================
 This small widget looks up the newest version of M32 console firmware.
 The widget has been developed to be used on iOS devices using the [Scriptable](https://scriptable.app/) app.

-Installation on your iOS Device
+Installation on your iOS or iPadOS device
 ====================
 First you have to install [Scriptable](https://scriptable.app/) on your device.
 Just download [Scriptable](https://apps.apple.com/de/app/scriptable/id1405459188) from the [Apple's](https://www.apple.com) Appstore.